rinawasabi/advanced-web-dev/Final Project/Project_phase_1.md

 Personality: Self-paced and thrifty, basically cooks his own meals every day

 Needs:
-Want to know recipes that are easy to make when I don't have much time I want recipes that use up all the ingredients (eco-friendly/saving money)
+- Want to know recipes that are easy to make when I don't have much time
+- want recipes that use up all the ingredients (eco-friendly/saving money)

 Behavior: